 - Study of Jewish History with emphasis on the question of what made Judaism survive.

-With increasing mobility of American Jews, the youngster may never return to the community of his origin after leaving High School.
-An essential aim of USY should be to help instill a sense of loyalty to the Jewish community and the synagogue, so that he will seek out the synagogue and feel a sense of responsibility to enrich its program or provide viable alternatives to it when the program militates against self enrichment.
+With increasing mobility of American Jews, these young people may never return to the community of their origin after leaving High School.
+An essential aim of USY should be to help instill a sense of loyalty to the Jewish community and the synagogue, so that they will seek out the synagogue and feel a sense of responsibility to enrich its program or provide viable alternatives to it when the program militates against self enrichment.

 Suggested Methods of Implementation: